jvick1/Web_Dev_101/README.md

 This repo aims to provide an introduction to coding with CSS and JavaScript, focusing on creating responsive web pages through project-based learning.

-In the CSS section, we'll work with IDs, classes, and divisions, text properties, image styling, and navigation rules.
-The JavaScript section covers foundational concepts like placement and output, progressing to variables, arithmetic operators, arrays, conditional statements, loops, events, and functions, enabling students to integrate dynamic client-side functionality into their web pages.
+In the **CSS section**, we'll work with IDs, classes, and divisions, text properties, image styling, and navigation rules.
+The **JavaScript section** covers foundational concepts like placement and output, progressing to variables, arithmetic operators, arrays, conditional statements, loops, events, and functions, enabling students to integrate dynamic client-side functionality into their web pages.

 We'll leverage the Windows Subsystem for Linux (WSL) to create a Linux environment for Website development.